-All students who are English Language Learners when possible are tested prior to the start of school using the WIDA Access testing.
-Students who are 1st or 2nd year English learners receive two periods of intensive instruction in English and are also supported in their core content (Science, Social Studies and Math) with a Bilingual tutor.
-Students who are in their 3rd or 4th year of learning English have grade-level instruction and a support class in ESL/Reading Instruction where they can access grade-level curriculum and develop writing and reading skills.
+All scholars who are English Language Learners when possible are tested prior to the start of school using the WIDA Access testing. scholars who are 1st or 2nd year English learners receive two periods of intensive instruction in English and are also supported in their core content (Science, Social Studies and Math) with a Bilingual tutor. scholars who are in their 3rd or 4th year of learning English have grade-level instruction and a support class in ESL/Reading Instruction where they can access grade-level curriculum and develop writing and reading skills.

 Mrs. Christina Bowers is our ESL teacher/coordinator.

 If you feel your child may require special education services, please contact Dr. Brian Booher, Director of scholar Services, to further discuss your concerns.
 If you would like to request the school conduct a multidisciplinary evaluation please call us at (717) 295-7763.